-Why the spiders think that way is pretty logically, at least how I think they work!
-If you write a blog post, and its current, it will be on your main index page (1 copy).
+Why the spiders think that way is pretty logical, at least how I think they work!
+If you write a blog post, and it's current, it will be on your main index page (1 copy).
 At least two more copies will reside in your category and archive sections.
-Essentially you’ll have three copies of the same post if the spider parses your site that day!
+Essentially you'll have three copies of the same post if the spider parses your site that day!

 As soon as your post drops off the front page it will end up in your category and archive sections; you'll still have two copies of the same post!
 The best solution is to tell the spider NOT to index one of those sections!
 It's that simple!